google/WebFundamentals/src/_langs/en/tools/javascript/console/structured-data.markdown

 {% include modules/toc.liquid %}

-## Basic example: Logging an Array of Objects
+## Basic example: Logging an array of objects

 In it's most basic form, all you need is an array with a bunch of objects that have the same properties, and the `table()` command will do the rest: